How is the fellowship structured? Is it rotational or project-based?

 What is the timeline for the application process?
 Do all applicants have the opportunity to interview?

-The fellowship is designed to be flexible to meet the needs and interests of both the selected fellow and the organization.
-It is our hope that the fellowship is educational for the fellow while also giving him or her opportunity to impact the organization with project deliverables.
+The Fellowship is designed to be flexible to meet the needs and interests of both the selected Fellow and the organization.
+The Fellowship is intended to be an educational experience for the Fellow while also giving him or her the opportunity to impact the organization with practical and meaningful project deliverables.